-- Halo follows now-standard FPS procedure and limits you to two weapons, so it isn't an example, but the first game's novelization The Flood lampshades it; the Chief is trying to choose between a sniper rifle or a rocket launcher in addition to his assault rifle, reasoning that “Carrying all three of them would be impractical, not to mention damned heavy.”
+- Halo helped popularize the now-standard FPS procedure of limiting you to two weapons, so it isn't an example, but the first game's novelization The Flood lampshades it; the Chief is trying to choose between a sniper rifle or a rocket launcher in addition to his assault rifle, noting that "Carrying all three of them would be impractical, not to mention damned heavy."

 - Ragnarok Online plays it completely straight; picking up one tiny item can completely shut down all health and mana regen if it bumps you over half your maximum weight, or prevent you from attacking at all if it bumps you over 90%.